-A secured debt is usually for a larger loans such as a car loan (hire purchase) or a mortgage.
+A secured debt is usually for larger loans such as a car loan (hire purchase) or a mortgage.
 The company lending you the money will use your asset as security if you can’t repay your loan, that means your lender has the right to repossess your home or car.

 An unsecured loan is when you borrow money from a lender and agree to make regular payments until it’s paid and because the loan isn’t secured on any assets, the interest rates tend to be higher.

 Student loans can’t be included in a trust deed but all other unsecured debts can be considered.

 No setup fees are involved in setting up a trust deed.
 All administration fees are included in your monthly payments:

 These are charged against the money you owe creditors, so will be agreed between you and your creditors at the start.

-It’s based on your disposable income, which is calculated by deducting your living costs (mortgage/rent, bills, child car, transport costs, food, etc.) from your income.
+It’s based on your disposable income, which is calculated by deducting your living costs (mortgage/rent, bills, childcare, transport costs, food, etc.) from your income.